newstack-cloud/celerity/libs/blueprint/README.md

 # blueprint library

-The blueprint engine library (Also known as the blueprint lifecycle framework or blueprint engine) is the foundation for Celerity application deployments that can be used as a standalone library for cloud and other resource deployment systems.
+The blueprint library (Also known as the blueprint lifecycle framework or blueprint engine) is the foundation for Celerity application deployments that can be used as a standalone library for cloud and other resource deployment systems.

 ## Getting set up